 Video: Three ways to clean an asphalt crack

-Stick around until the end of the article to see our recommendations for equipment that can make this step much easier!
+Stick around until the end of the article to see our recommendations for crack repair equipment that can make this step much easier!
 Otherwise, it can be achieved by hand with a simple broom and wire brush.

 Want to learn everything there is about maintaining asphalt surfaces?
 Take our free Pavement Asset Management course.